With the Timeline panel active, right click the track and select Add Track from the drop-down list. The Add Tracks dialog box opens.

-With the Timeline panel active, to zoom in, press +.
+- With the Timeline panel active, press + to zoom in.
 To zoom out, press -.

 When you have a long sequence of clips, many of them are out of view.
-If you need to work on a clip that is out of view, you need to scroll horizontally in your sequence in the Timeline panel.
-For each of these commands, the Timeline panel need not be selected, however, your mouse should hover over the Timeline panel.
+If a clip is out of view, scroll horizontally in your sequence in the Timeline panel.
+For each of these commands, the Timeline panel need not be selected, however, your mouse must hover over the Timeline panel.

 When video or audio clips are stacked up in tracks on the timeline, they can sometimes be hidden from view.
-If you need to work on a clip that is out of view, you need to scroll vertically in your sequence in the Timeline.
+If a clip is out of view, scroll vertically in your sequence in the Timeline.
 Do one of the following to scroll vertically in a sequence in the Timeline.
-For each of these commands, the Timeline panel need not be selected, however, your mouse should hover over the Timeline panel.
+For each of these commands, the Timeline panel need not be selected, however, your mouse must hover over the Timeline panel.

-The video and audio tracks in a Timeline panel are where you arrange clips, edit them, and add special effects.
+You can arrange, edit and, add special effects to clips in the video and audio tracks of the Timeline panel.
 You can add or remove tracks as needed, rename them, and determine which to affect by a procedure.

 New video tracks appear above existing video tracks, and new audio tracks appear below existing audio tracks.
 Deleting a track removes all clips in the track but does not affect source clips listed in the Project panel.

-To add tracks, type, or drag the hot text to, the number of tracks you want to add in the Add field for video, audio, and audio submix tracks.
+- To add the number of tracks you want, enter a number in the Add field for video, audio, and audio submix tracks.